 The zen garden is on one side of Tenryuji’s Main Hall.
 Zen rock gardens exemplify the simplicity and elegance that are characteristic of Japanese gardens with raked gravel and stones.
 On the other side of the Main Hall, you’ll see Japanese-style landscaping that employs a central pond, rocks, and pine trees.
 In autumn, the surrounding Arashiyama Mountain comes alive when the Japanese maples turn red and orange.

-Kokoen is a complex of nine types of Japanese gardens to the west of Himeji Castle.
-It opened in 1992 to commemorate the castle’s centennial.
+Kokoen is a complex of nine types of Japanese gardens to the west of Himeji Castle, which opened in 1992.
 Although it’s a recent addition, it follows Japanese garden design principles from the Edo period.
 The buildings and backdrops are so authentic, television shows and movies set in the past often film here.

 Among the different areas, you can see a tea garden, a water garden, an evergreen garden, a bamboo garden, and a flower garden.
 Throughout the seasons, Kokoen offers diverse views of colorful petals, emerald trees, and fiery autumn leaves.
 Himeji Castle is also one of the best places in Japan to see cherry blossoms.
 As part of the celebrations, you can participate in a tea ceremony and watch Japanese court music recitals.